-WKA's Sante Fe installation provides an innovative shelter that blurs the line between sculpture and construct.
-Drawing from the rich history of the American West, the installation references the infrastructure inherent within the City of Santa Fe and the surrounding desert-scape and man’s determination to electrify and connect across it’s mountains and desert valleys.
+WKA's SANTA FE installation provides an innovative shelter that blurs the line between sculpture and construct.
+Drawing from the rich history of the American West, the installation references the infrastructure inherent to the City of Santa Fe and the surrounding desert-scape, as well as man’s determination to electrify and connect across its mountains and desert valleys.

-The proposed installation incorporates power poles, tensile fabric strung across stainless steel cable, steel and wood.
-Construction and installation utilizes standard techniques of installing utility poles, cabling and rigging, taking approximately 1 week with a cost of approximately $25,000.
+The proposed installation incorporates power poles, tensile fabric strung across stainless-steel cable, steel and wood.
+Construction and installation utilizes standard techniques of installing utility poles, cabling and rigging, taking approximately one week with a cost of approximately $25,000.
 All elements can be re-used at a later date.